JackBro/APTnotes/README.md

-# APT Notes
+# APT Collection
 This is a repository for various publicly-available documents and notes related to APT, sorted by year.
 For malware sample hashes, please see the individual reports.

-Thank kbandla work hard for this and I begin to think to make one which fork from him.
-So there we are.
+Thank kbandla work hard for this and I fork to my own for other ideas.

 # Change
 [1] add local link to easy find materials